jwulf/joshwulf.com/content/blog/2020/02/just-say-no-to-loops-and-variables.md

 }
 ```

-This is something that I have grappled with, because it is at the intersection of another programming discipline that I adopted: striving for a single level of indentation.
+This is something that I have grappled with, because it is at the intersection of another programming discipline that I adopted: _striving for a single level of indentation_.

 Memories of grappling with deeply nested code bases, trying to figure out which level got unbalanced, and ending up with code that would again lint and run, but that I wasn't sure still produced the same effects, lead me to that.

 I recently resolved this, and that `let` is no more for me - but that is another blog post.

 I see novice programmers declaring variables as `let` and `var`, sometimes interchangably in the same code, with no reassignment of their value in the scope.
 Why would you do that?
 These declarations communicate your intent to the machine and other programmers: "_I intend that the value of this assignment change over the course of execution_".

 When you don't change it, why communicate that intent?
 You have incorrectly named a thing.

-And when you do mutate it, you make it necessary for the machine and more importantly, for other programmers to then trace the flow of execution through the code base to reason about its value in different places.
+And when you _do_ mutate it, you make it necessary for the machine and more importantly, for other programmers to then trace the flow of execution through the code base to reason about its value in different places.

-And when you make a coding error, and accidentally mistype a variable name (because you gave them non-descriptive, or similar names), you just created a case of mistaken identity mutation bug in the program.
+And when you make a coding error, and accidentally mistype a variable name (because you gave them non-descriptive, or similar names), you just created a "_case of mistaken identity mutation_" bug in the program.
 And no reasoner can detect your unintended mistake and warn you of it, because _variables_.

 Just say No to variables.
 Try it for one year (_I know that seems like a long time if it represents a significant percentage of your programming career to date_).

-If you are a new programmer struggling to get your data transformation to work, reduce the complexity - take out one of the variables: variables.
+If you are a new programmer struggling to get your data transformation to work, reduce the complexity - take out one of the variables: _variables_.

 ## Custom State Machines: Loops